nikete/Practical-Private-Logs/README.md

 Doing just (1) is trivial: delete the logs, doing just (2) alone is also trivial, keep everything.

 What can be done in between?
+We can create a derivative syntehtic dataset that is differentially private and preserves up to some order the joint marginal probability distribution over the data.
+We can then delete the original and keep the synthetic dataset.